michaelnisi/pushup/README.md

 ## Description

 The pushup node module uploads files to a [S3](http://aws.amazon.com/s3/) bucket.
-Its main usage is to upload changed files in the latest commit of a git repository, but it also enables you to upload files and directories.
+Its main purpose is to upload the content of the latest commit (in a git repository), however, it can also be used to upload files and directories.

 ## CLI Usage